Chirag-ahir/SFC-Preparation/README.md

 What is login ip ranges?<br>
 Login IP Ranges allow you to specify a set of IP Ranges where a login is allowed.

+Can we rename standard and custom tabs names in salesforce?<br>
+Yes we can rename both standard and custom tab names by going to SetUp > Rename Tabs and Labels

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>